Project in Progress

 Gateway Family Services

 Object: To install a 7.9kW solar sytem on the roof of Gateway Family Services, a charity located in Blaxland, NSW.
+The project also included the supply and installation of a Tesla Powerwall 2.0 Battery.

 Gateway’s mission is to support families by helping to strengthen relationships between parents/carers and their children.
 All families can build resilience, belonging, safety for all children with the right support at the right time.
 Gateway also offers emergency assistance programs for individuals, couples and families; giving food, vouchers towards power and water bills, Christmas hampers; information about community support services.